-All venue Box Offices open one hour prior to showtime for in-person sales and will-call pick up.
+All venue Box Offices open one hour prior to showtime for will-call and ticket purchases (if available).
+Arrive early to avoid lines!

 Location: Southwest corner of campus, north of 17th Street, east of Hillside.